-An on-going informal workshop/seminar series to which faculty and graduate students are invited to present and discuss recently published work and work in progress.
+An on-going informal workshop/seminar series to which faculty and graduate students are invited to present and discuss recently published work and work-in-progress.

 CSREA supports significant publications by junior faculty by hosting book launches as a means of sharing various research trajectories and celebrating contributions to their fields.

-A collaborative and annual one-day convening of Brown faculty and graduate students, as well as invited scholars and practitioners, on a theme or topic that centers race in humanistic and humanistic social sciences inquiry.
+A collaborative and annual convening of Brown faculty and graduate students, as well as invited scholars and practitioners, on a theme or topic that centers race in humanistic and humanistic social sciences inquiry.

 This series features scholars presenting talks on new books, followed by an advanced seminar on their research process, methodology and other research-related themes that emerged while developing the book.